grpc/proposal/L118-core-remove-cronet.md

 ## Background

 gRPC C++, Objective-C can use Cronet on iOS as an alternative HTTP/2 stack.
-The Cronet library itself has been deprecated since September 2023, and so instead of maintaining this code we're opting to remove it.
+The Cronet library itself has been deprecated on iOS since September 2023, and so instead of maintaining this code we're opting to remove it.

 ## Proposal